MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishRule.md

 ```

 ### -SentToMemberOf
-The SentToMemberOf parameter specifies a condition that looks for messages sent to members of distribution groups, dynamic distribution groups, or mail-enabled security groups.
+The SentToMemberOf parameter specifies a condition that looks for messages sent to members of distribution groups, mail-enabled security groups, or sent to Microsoft 365 Groups.
 You can use any value that uniquely identifies the group.
 For example:

 - Name
 - Alias